lystep-kent/KSU_spatial_data_sci_R_StephensAssignments/final_project/final_project_spec.md

 5. The implications of your work (e.g., for your research, job)
 6. Future goals and objectives

-## Deliverable 4: final paper (250 points)
+## Deliverable 4: final report (250 points)

-Your final paper will follow the standard structure of scientific article (e.g., a “mini-study”) where you should provide:
+Your final report will follow the format of a short technical report where you should provide:

 1. A short introduction to the topic
 2. (Required for graduate students, optional for undergraduates) background on how this problem and methods have been addressed in the work of others (e.g., scientific literature, reports, technical documents)
 3. A methods section detailing the work you completed
 4. A results section that explains, in detail, what you accomplished.
 Be sure to connect to how you defined success in the project proposal (e.g., what should be understood from them)
-5. A dicussion section that covers the implications of your results, including a critical self-reflection of the project (e.g., what limitations, assumptions, or uncertainties are present).
+5. A discussion section that covers the implications of your results, including a critical self-reflection of the project (e.g., what limitations, assumptions, or uncertainties are present).
 Also, what have you learned and what would you do differently next time (and why)?
 6. A conclusion that wraps everything up

 ### Other details: